QQ-BANG/Intrusion-Detection-Final-Project/docs/proposal.md

 > the four DARPA categories (DoS, Probe, R2L, U2R)?

-This problem fits the CS 210 syllabus pretty cleanly because it forces us to use all three layers we have studied: a relational database, the data-cleaning / EDA stack in Python, and a few supervised machine-learning models.
+This problem fits the CS 210 syllabus pretty cleanly because it forces us to use all three layers I have studied: a relational database, the data-cleaning / EDA stack in Python, and a few supervised machine-learning models.

 ## 2. Why this is worth doing

-The DARPA / KDD'99 corpus is over twenty years old, but its cleaned version NSL-KDD is still the most-cited benchmark for IDS research (more than a thousand peer-reviewed papers since 2009).
-Two recent surveys, Ring et al. (2019) and Khraisat et al. (2019), confirm that most new detection algorithms get compared on it, partly because better datasets are mostly proprietary.
+The DARPA / KDD'99 corpus is over twenty years old, but its cleaned Version NSL-KDD is still the most-cited benchmark for IDS research (more than a thousand peer-reviewed papers since 2009).
+Two recent surveys, Ring et al. (2019) and Khraisat et al. (2019), confirm that Most new detection algorithms get compared on it, partly because Better datasets are mostly proprietary.

-What we want to add is not a new model.
+What I want to add is not a new model.
 It is the database step.
-A lot of NSL-KDD papers just use the raw CSVs in pandas and never build any kind of schema, even though in a real SOC the same connection records would live in a SIEM with a structured schema backing it.
-We design a normalized 3NF schema, load NSL-KDD into it, and run our EDA queries through SQL rather than pandas wherever possible.
+A lot of NSL-KDD papers just use the raw CSVs in pandas and never build any kind of schema, even though in a real SOC, the same Connection records would live in a SIEM with a structured schema backing it.
+I designed a normalized 3NF schema, loaded NSL-KDD into it, and run our EDA queries through SQL rather than pandas wherever possible.
 That makes the project a more honest end-to-end "data management for data science" exercise.

-Prior work we are building on:
+Prior work I'm building on:

 * Tavallaee et al. (2009), introduced NSL-KDD.
 * Belavagi and Muniyal (2016), Random Forest / SVM / Naive Bayes